Links on Android Authority may earn us a commission. Learn more.

 LTE not working?
 Here's what you can do

 Has your LTE connection been letting you down lately?
-Or stopped working all together?
+Or stopped working altogether?
 Don’t worry!
-There are various fixes you can try before blowing up your cell carrier’s customer support line.
+You can try various fixes before blowing up your cell carrier’s customer support line.

 Turn airplane mode on and off

 Sometimes the most obvious fix is the most reliable one.
 If your mobile data is giving you trouble, one of the first things you should try is turning airplane mode on and off.
 You can do this simply by dragging down the notification bar and tapping on the airplane icon, or you can do it through Settings.

 Paths can differ slightly depending on your Android version and phone manufacturer, but you can usually enable Airplane mode by going to Settings–>Wireless & networks–>Airplane mode.
 Turn it on for at least a couple of seconds, then disable it.
 In a lot of cases, your LTE connection issues will be gone.

 Restart your device